fr0ster/simplest_sap_rap_example/README.md

 This iteration focuses on improving the business model:

 - Enable **search functionality** within the **List Report**.
-- Enchance data model over ValueHelper annotations
+- Enhance the data model with ValueHelper annotations.

 ---